projectacrn/acrn-hypervisor/doc/introduction/index.rst

 The scenario XML file together with a target board XML file are used to build the ACRN hypervisor image tailored to your hardware and application needs.
-The ACRN project provides a board inspector tool to automatically create the board XML file by inspecting the target hardware.
-ACRN also provides a :ref:`configurator tool <acrn_configuration_tool>` to create and edit a tailored scenario XML file based on predefined sample scenario configurations.
+The ACRN project provides the Board Inspector tool to automatically create the board XML file by inspecting the target hardware.
+ACRN also provides the :ref:`ACRN Configurator tool <acrn_configuration_tool>` to create and edit a tailored scenario XML file based on predefined sample scenario configurations.